 The mortgage relief process

 The mortgage relief process can be tedious and complicated.
-When you call your mortgage lender, you will usually be passed along a long phone chain before reaching someone with the authority to discuss your loan.
 Come armed with patience, a pen and paper, and the following documentation:

-- Documentation, such as recent pay stubs, of your monthly gross income.
+- Recent pay stubs showing your monthly gross income.

 - Copies of your recent tax returns.

 - Your monthly mortgage statement.